dojo/docs/dijit/_Calendar.rst

 ===============

 :Status: Contributed, Draft
-:Version: beta
+:Version: 1.3
-:Authors: ?--
+:Authors: Adam Peller

 .. contents::
     :depth: 2

-The Calendar widget displays a localized gregorian month-view calendar, and allows the user to navigate months and years as well as select a date.
+The Calendar widget displays a localized month-view calendar and allows the user to navigate months and years as well as select a date.
+Non-Gregorian calendar use is possible experimental date classes in `dojox.date <dojox/date>`_.
 To meet the accessibility requirements of dijit which require keyboard accessibility on input controls, the Calendar must be used in conjunction with `DateTextBox <dijit/DateTextBox>`_.
-A read-only calendar view can easily be added to a page as seen in the demo below.
+For this reason, the _Calendar widget is not supported standalone and is prefixed with an underscore ("_").
+A calendar view can easily be added to a page as seen in the demo below.

 ========